 Kessler has long specialized in digging beyond the conventional wisdom, such as when he earned a “laurel” from the Columbia Journalism Review* for obtaining Federal Aviation Administration records that showed that then President Bill Clinton had not delayed any scheduled flights when he had a controversial haircut on an airport tarmac.
-Kessler helped pioneer the fact-checking of candidates’ statements during the 1992 and 1996 presidential campaigns, when he was chief political correspondent for Newsday, and continued to do it during the last five presidential campaigns for The Post.
+Kessler helped pioneer the fact-checking of candidates’ statements during the 1996 presidential campaign, when he was chief political correspondent for Newsday, and continued to do it during the last six presidential campaigns for The Post.

 The National Association for Media Literacy Education (NAMLE) in 2015 awarded Kessler its Media Literate Media award, presented every two years, for his work on The Fact Checker.
 He is a member of the advisory board of the International Fact-Checking Network and has trained reporters in Morocco and Panama on fact-checking techniques and practices.

 In 2007, St. Martins Press published Kessler’s widely acclaimed book on Condoleezza Rice, The Confidante.
 Kessler appears frequently on television and has lectured widely on U.S. foreign policy.

 This column first started on Sept.
 19, 2007, as a feature during the 2008 presidential campaign.
 The Washington Post revived it as a permanent feature on Jan.
 11, 2011.
 Since then, Kessler has been the editor and chief writer of The Fact Checker.